udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 - Identity Management: multi-persona identities are supported.
 - Multiple Signature are used across all the major functions, so proper authorization can be set up to authenticate users to interact with asset in a secure way.
 Multi-Sig can be applied to identity management, asset registration and asset transfers.
 - UDAP offers a set of rich abstractions of asset operations, including transfers, sell/buy, and trading.
 - The Universal Asset Wallet is considered a significant part of UDAP package.
 It must offer generalized asset operations across applications such that the third party apps do not have to implement the common user interactions.
 In the meantime, it must offer a pluggable architecture such that asset interactions can be customized and enhanced if the apps choose to do so.
 - UDAP offers asset market and exchange API and implementation in the wallet.
 Once registered, assets can acquire liquidity immediately without relying on other space to provide liquidity.
 - UDAP does not provide built-in people and assets identifications that are detached from applications.
 All logics are defined by applications.
 Even those that look like built-in features are actually applications that are built on the UDAP API.
 - Sovereignty for each application:

 UDAP basic code comes from Ethereum.
 UDAP is not a patch of Ethereum code base.
 The Ethereum transaction and block structure are modified to natively support none-currency assets, thus it is a solid foundation to be extended to provide advanced features in asset management.
 We’ll keep the strategy open so sometime in the future if Ethereum would have become a pluggable platform we might be able to backport UDAP features to Ethereum or a variation of it.

-## 4. Value Statements to Application Developers
+## 4. Value Proposition

 <!-- -->

 1. Unbreakable database capabilities brought by blockchain.
 This kind of database capability is what the traditional database system was dreaming of in the past and could be very expensive to set up and manage, because it involves very complex database synchronization, backup, disaster recovery, and other key technologies.
 In the past, these abilities required the attention of senior DBAs and network engineers to get it right.

 2. Easier integration solutions for business partners.
 The second type of value is captured when the application of the blockchain is not limited to the users within its walled domain.
 Blockchain technology provides a secure, open ledger system that naturally applies to the upstream and downstream integration in business partners in an industry.
 The integration of upstream and downstream data in a vertical supply chain is a continuing technical challenge in the traditional applications.
 Integration solutions in the upstream and downstream process, due to the lack of trust between each other, or a more complex commercial agreement and a third party that both trust, or a leadership, are often outdated and have a high cost.
 Now the blockchain technology offers the ability to act as the trusted party.

 3. Support of “Token Economy”.
 Tokenization has never been easier and formalized by smart contract mechanism.
 Tokens can be used in in-app marketing, incentives, payment, and new models of distribution of benefits.
 However, using Ethereum's standard means of setting up your own economic currency requires the ability to program smarter contracts or hire a consulting team to do the job.
 UDAP enables users to distribute tokens that can be used in their economy simply by configuring a few standardized parameters.
 This values represented by the tokens immediately show up in the universal asset wallet we offer.
 Not only that, the UAW themselves provide the ability as a Decentralized Exchange that enables the trading of custom-issued assets.
 The immediate liquidity offered by UDAP and the Universal Asset Wallet greatly empower the applications.

 4. Buffering and performance improvements.
 The Ethereum network is now capable of handling millions of applications a day, but this ability is still far behind that of traditional centralized applications such as VISA and SWIFT.
 Performance problems will be gradually resolved in the next 2-3 years[https://blog.ethereum.org/2018/01/02/ethereum-scalability-research-development-subsidy-programs].
 For third-party applications that require high-throughput today, UDAP will provide this ability.

 5. Identity management.
 Blockchain technology is based on the modern cryptography and, to a large extent, provides new security standards for third-party applications.
 It requires that all users behave in a secure manner.
 Each user, after their authentication, signs their own behavior with their own keys and assumes the corresponding responsibilities.
 Managing digital identity is itself a relatively complex process that requires a set of programming methodologies.
 Our asset management agreement brings a simple but effective package of identity management tools.
 Third-party applications use this third-party application based on guaranteed security to fully enjoy the convenience provided by blockchain encryption.
 Identity management, the identity of third-party in-app users, is often only relevant in the context of their own applications in the past world.
 After entering the blockchain event, the asset behavior of all users must be bound to one or more accounts in the blockchain.

 6. Privacy.
 Asset Protocol will provide encryption for all types of assets managed by third party users.
 Users have complete control over the storage of their assets in the network and the information they control over their assets is open to specific populations or applications.
 Users can control their own asset transfer path, leaving it open, or completely private.
 Users and applications within each application are completely isolated from each other to ensure the privacy of users and their assets.
 Our universal asset wallet can import multiple third-party applications, each configured with a separated account.

 7. Workflow support.
 UDAP has built-in support of multi-sig signing flow.
 Key asset actions, such as the transfer of assets, the exchange of assets and the sale of assets, often require the protection of multiple signatures.
 Applications can be very easy to set the key action signature protection, strategy and rules.
 Once a protected action is discovered or invoked, the user's generic asset wallet automatically prompts the user for the signature.
 In my own wallet, I can sign, or refuse, the processing of assets by multiple signatures of other people in real time.
 This type of workflow can be done not just between individual users holding Universal Asset Wallets, but also between the third-party application's interface and the Advocate Universal Wallets.
 This type of multipoint communication and communication is supported by the underlying P2P-based messaging protocol on the asset network.